Lebanese Arabic Phrases – Everyday Levantine Expressions

-Lebanese-Arabic phrases - Most common phrases for everyday life
+Lebanese Arabic phrases – most common expressions for everyday life in Lebanon

 *